-Anteroom for family and staff to scrub and gown prior to entering the NICU Patient Care Area.
+This anteroom is for family and staff to scrub and gown prior to entering the NICU Patient Care Area.

 3. Bedroom, NICU Single Birth (NYUN1)

 Provide one per each NICU bed / bassinet projected; deduct the beds / bassinets in each NICU Multiple Birth and NICU Airborne Infection Isolation (AII) Bedroom.